 #22 - According to MIT management, the return on soft skill training can be as high as 250 %.

-The basis for this return was researched assessing a 12-month soft skills training program with a focus on problem-solving and decision-making, communication, time and legal literacy and social entitlements, stress management, financial literacy, and execution excellence9
+The basis for this return was research assessing a 12-month soft skills training program with a focus on problem-solving and decision-making, communication, time and legal literacy and social entitlements, stress management, financial literacy, and execution excellence9

 #24 - According to the National Association of Colleges and Employers, based on a survey among 260 employees, communication is among the top 3 most sought-after skills10